BDehapiot/BDWorkshop_Fiji-DividingCells/README.md

     5) Make the measurments

 ## Exercice #2 : Detect dividing cells
-As we have seen above, dividing cell nuclei are brighter due to the compaction of their chromosomes.
+As we have seen above, nuclei in dividing cell are brighter due to the compaction of their chromosomes.
 We will take advantage of this property to detect those cells and make a display to monitor our results.

 First, we will need to retrieve, together with mean intensity measurments, the ***centroid*** coordinates from our segemented objects.